 With more than 75 years of combined family law experience, the lawyers at Rubinstein & Holz understand how to help our clients cope with their emotions.
 We focus on fostering a warm, compassionate atmosphere to help you, your ex-spouse and your children navigate this difficult transition as easily as possible.
 If necessary, we will also help you find a competent mental health professional to assist you through this transition period.

-Through the court system, specific arrangements are made for financial matters (and when children of minor age are involved, child support, & parental responsibility).
-Underlying the focal impact of these judicial decisions are many feelings on your part.
-Some relating directly to questions to which the Court addresses itself while others deal with feelings that are not directly addressed by the Court.
+Through the court system, specific arrangements are made for financial matters.
+The courts also make arrangements when minor children are involved.
+Underlying the focal impact of these judicial decisions are the many feelings that you have.

 Often the most painful part of a dissolution proceeding and the most anger provoking emotion that an individual can have is that of rejection.
 Rejection leads to anger at the person who is doing the rejecting.
 People may turn their anger inward where they experience it as sadness and, in some instances, depression.

 This sadness and depression can also be caused by the loss of the hopes that you have invested in the marriage and the dreams you had for your future.
 Individuals invest a lot in their marital partner.
 They may overlook the imperfections in the person they love while exaggerating their positive features.
 All of these reasons make divorce exceptionally difficult to process emotionally.

 A Divorce Isn’t The End Of Your Story

 In addition, there is a basis for new hope in a new, different and better life in the future.
 Statistics show that 54 percent of all marriages last a lifetime among the 96 percent of the population who get married.